xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/managing_the_catalog_as_a_vendor.md

 layout: article_with_sidebar
 updated_at: '2016-12-28 16:26 +0400'
 identifier: ref_r4mcwiho
-title: Managing the catalog as a vendor
+title: Managing the Catalog as a Vendor
 categories:
   - User manual
 published: true